slgrobotics/robots_bringup/Docs/Sensors/WiFi_Logger_Visualizer.md

 This issue can be solved by using a good WiFi 6 capable travel router in client mode.

+## Direct WiFi between your laptop and the robot

+For many use scenarios, especially outdoors, you can avoid using routers and establish direct WiFi connection between your workstation (laptop) and the robot's Raspberry Pi 5.

+Refer to an excellent instructional by Nathan Lewis [here](https://nrlewis.dev/blog/rpi-hotspot/).

 ## Improving your WiFi

 While Raspberry Pi WiFi might be marginally adequate for in-home use, an outdoor robot has to do better.